 - Graphite Infusion.
 Since Graphite is a well-known heat conductor, it is able to dissipate body heat when used in a mattress.

 - Gel Infusion.
 Foam mattresses infused with gel help by absorbing body heat and holding it in the mattress.
-However, the heat held within the mattress will eventually dissipate.
+But, the heat held within the mattress will eventually dissipate.
 Before purchasing a gel-infused mattress, look to the customer reviews to be sure that it is truly a cooling mattress.

 - Open-cell Foam.
 Because closed-cell foam tends to be dense, these mattresses are more prone to retaining heat.
-However, open-cell foam has tiny air bubbles throughout the mattress.
+But, open-cell foam has tiny air bubbles throughout the mattress.
 This helps give it a quick response time and more breathability.

 Those who tend to sleep lightly will want to look for a mattress that is able to reduce motion transfer.
 If you frequently wake up during the night due to your partners tossing and turning, these mattresses may help.

 The innerspring coil system of a hybrid mattress can help to cut down on motion transfer.
 Many hybrids also feature reinforced edge support.
 This can help make the perimeter of the bed sturdier so that you are less likely to feel your partner’s movements.

 The quality of sleep we get each night directly impacts our health.
 If you are dealing with a chronic medical condition that is keeping you awake at night, this can create a vicious cycle of sleep deprivation.
 When shopping for a new mattress, you will want to be sure it is able to provide comfort and relief so you can sleep more soundly.